-Pursuant to the approval of the Knesset Economic Affairs Committee, on March 21, 2012, the Knesset approved the amendment to the Communications Law according to which:
+On March 21, 2012, the Knesset approved the amendment to the Communications Law according to which:

-- 1. Exit penalties will be eliminated as specified in the Periodic Report for 2011. - A license holder will not make a subscriber's commitment to receive cellular services dependent on that subscriber's agreement with it or with any other license holder to purchase, rent, borrow or lease terminal equipment, either in one agreement or in separate agreements, including by way of providing a discount or any other benefit in one agreement that is dependent on the other agreement.
+- 1. Exit penalties were eliminated as specified in the Periodic Report for 2011. - 2.
+A license holder will not make a subscriber's commitment to receive cellular services dependent on that subscriber's agreement with it or with any other license holder to purchase, rent, borrow or lease terminal equipment, either in one agreement or in separate agreements, including by way of providing a discount or any other benefit in one agreement that is dependent on the other agreement.
 The Amendment will take effect on January 1, 2013.
 The Minister of Communications has the power to postpone the applicability date by six months.
-The principal sales method currently applied is to offer discounts on the price of the services that are dependent on the terminal equipment in the customer's possession.
+In the past, the main sales method was to offer discounts on the price of the services that are dependent on the terminal equipment in the customer's possession.
 From the validation of this amendment, it will no longer be possible to offer such benefits.
-Elimination of the connection between communications service agreements and the sale of terminal equipment, may affect the volume of the sale of terminal equipment by Pelephone.